raulpenaguiao/project-euler/README.md

 Notes:
-#Code written in on 2023/12/01
-#In each partially filled board, we identify the uppermost tile to the left that is free, and try to put any tile possible there
+    In each partially filled board, we identify the uppermost tile to the left that is free, and try to put any tile possible there
-#We use memoisation to make sure we dont evaluate a partially filled board twice
+    We use memoisation to make sure we dont evaluate a partially filled board twice

+Time:
-Time: 593 seconds
+    593 seconds

 ---
 ### Problem 165 - Intersections
+13th November 2023

 **python**